Search This Blog

 The abject terror I was left in was like loud, relentless tinnitus ringing through my body, overwhelming all else.
 I was stunned, stuck forever in the moment between flight, fight or freeze.
 I was viewing life with a strange zoning in, zoning out camera angle, like the directer of Peep Show was operating my brain.
 I couldn't keep up.

-Words hung in my head, I repeated things in text messages, or to police and victim support in bizarre patterns that omitted the key word 'rape', just writing or saying 'and he hit me and he tried to... he did he tried to.
+Words hung in my head, I repeated things in text messages, or to police and victim support in bizarre patterns that omitted the key word 'rape', just writing or saying 'and he hit me and he tried to... he did.
+He broke in and he tried to.
 He kept doing it, and I couldn't get away from him'

 I woke myself up in the night screaming for help, then had to deal with the profound shame at having called the hostel security staff while still asleep, trying to work out what I'd done and who I was speaking to.